-- 24. The duty to report lies with the person who has formed the suspicion.
-Where the reporter is not the Principal, the Principal shall ensure that the reporter is aware of and complies with sections 25, 26, 27, 28, 29 below - 25.
+- 24. It is essential to remember that it is the legal responsibility of the person who has formed the suspicion to report to the appropriate Children's Aid Society.
+The reporter should consult with the Principal and the Principal shall ensure that the reporter is aware of and complies with sections 25, 26, 27, 28, 29 below. - 25.
 Ensure that the CAS knows what the timelines are (such as when the child is expected at home) so its response can be prioritized accordingly.
 The CAS also requires time to make arrangements for an investigation. - 26.